paulmunyao/BMI-Calculator/README.md

-# MyPortfolio
+# BMI Calculator

-The project is a web application called MyBirthday.The aim is help user be able to generate their exact date ,month and year they where born.
+The project is a web application called BMI Calculator.It calculates your Body Mass Index.

 ## setup
 1)Install VScode<br>2)write your codes install a live server<br>3)push your code to the remote server